Guidelines for Proposing Conferences

 - Take place at The Huntington over two days (almost invariably a Friday and Saturday)

-- Include a maximum of twelve speakers, only four of whom can be invited from overseas
+- Include a maximum of 12 speakers, only four of whom may be invited from overseas

 - Accommodate and provide hospitality (at the Caltech Athenaeum) for the conveners and speakers for three nights (or four, if traveling from overseas)